-Completion andThe individual SDI tags are then stored for use in the daily CRES NSPL obligation and Availability to Market ParticipantsCRES Providers via the Business Partner Portal and customer enrollment list, and sent via EDI transactions to the customer's assigned CRES.
+The individual SDI tags are then stored for use in the daily CRES NSPL obligation calculations, made available to CRES Providers via the Business Partner Portal and customer enrollment list, and sent via EDI transactions to the customer's assigned CRES.
 NSPL tags become effective January 1st of every year and the Business Partner Portal will show effective dates where multiple year tags are available.
 Tags remain unchanged until the next calendar year calculation is performed, even though some SDIs may experience significant load growth or load reduction in the period between the period upon which the tag is based and the days to which it is applied.